Winscombe: History

 It has been suggested that the name means a valley belonging to a Saxon named Wine.

 The parish was part of the Winterstoke Hundred.

 Winscombe was the subject of a historical and archaeological study led by Professor Mick Aston, published in the Proceedings of the Somerset Archaeological and Natural History Society.

 Governance

 From 1894 to 1974 Winscombe was part of the Axbridge Rural District.
 When this was abolished under the Local Government Act 1972 it became part of the Woodspring district in the new county of Avon.
 In 1996 this became the North Somerset unitary authority, which remains part of the ceremonial county of Somerset.

-The MP for the Weston-super-Mare parliamentary constituency is John Penrose of the Conservative Party, who first won the seat in the 2005 General Election and has retained it subsequently.
+The village is part of the Wells and Mendip Hills parliamentary constituency.

 Geography

 Slader's Leigh is a local nature reserve.
-It is a wildflower meadow with plants including devil’s-bit scabious, cowslip, betony, common spotted orchid and tormentil which provide a habitat for a range of butterflies.
+It is a wildflower meadow with plants including devil's-bit scabious, cowslip, betony, common spotted orchid and tormentil which provide a habitat for a range of butterflies.